shaneholloman/langgraph-builder-guide/memory-bank/activeContext.md

 1. **Export Replacement Guide**: Create detailed documentation on the process of replacing the example export with new LangGraph Builder exports (highest priority).
 2. **Clear Component Separation**: Further separate example-specific code from reusable patterns to facilitate export replacement.
-3. **Implementation Testing**: Develop and document patterns for testing implementations of LangGraph Builder exports.
+3. **Test Coverage Expansion**: Extend the testing approach to cover more aspects of the implementation.

 ### Short-term Enhancements